Chemex Coffee Brewing – History and Tutorial

 #1 Heat Water

-You will need not only the 510 grams of water used for the brew but some extra water to rinse the filter.
+You will need the 510 grams of water used for the brew and some extra water to rinse the filter.

 #2 Grind Coffee

 Grind 30 grams of coffee.
 What grind is best?
-Start with something a little more coarse than drip, but finer than a french press.
+Start with something a little coarser than drip but finer than a French press.
 See our Coffee Grind Chart for visual guidance.

 #3 Insert Filter

 Place the square filter inside the Chemex.
-The side with the 3 sections should be just over the Chemex lip used for pouring.
+The side with the three sections should be just over the Chemex lip used for pouring.

 Once the water is warm, rinse the filter and discard the water from the rinse.
 This also serves to pre-heat the carafe.